GianlucaRub/GianlucaRub/README.md

 :boy: **About me:**

 - 🌱 I’m currently learning how to use data visualization tools on coursera
-- 🔭 I am very interested in Time Series
+- 🔭 I am very interested in appling Machine Learning to get Business Insights
 - :musical_note: I like singer songwriter italian music
 - :running: I read a lot